“Lighting is to film what music is to Opera” – Cecil B. DeMille.

 Soft lighting is diffused and seems to wrap around a subject.
 It leaves shadows with gradual, soft edges between light and dark.
 Soft lighting is often thought to be more flattering to subjects by making people appear more youthful and reducing wrinkles.
 Soft lighting adds a sense of depth to a subject.

-Hard and soft light each create specific feeling in viewers.
+Hard and soft light each create a specific feeling in viewers.
 Knowing how lighting will affect an audience allows video producers to create a specific tone, and ultimately, tell stories more effectively.

 Knowing how lighting will affect an audience allows video producers to create a specific tone, and ultimately, tell stories more effectively.